-macOS lets you customize the icons of apps, folders and other items on your Mac although the feature may not be immediately obvious to the average user.
-Customizing Mac drives icons is possible as well and it’s a great option for people who dislike how the default drive icons look and want to theme their Mac with a new look and feel.
+macOS lets you customize the icons of apps, folders, and other items on your Mac, although the feature may not be immediately obvious to the average user.
+Customizing Mac drives icons is possible as well, and it’s a great option for people who dislike how the default drive icons look and want to theme their Mac with a new look and feel.

 Why customize Mac drive icons?

-Here’s how to customize Mac drive icons for internal and external storage devices such as hard disks, USB thumb drives and other hardware devices that produce desktop icons as soon as you connect them to your computer.
+Here’s how to customize Mac drive icons for internal and external storage devices such as hard disks, USB thumb drives, and other hardware devices that produce desktop icons as soon as you connect them to your computer.

 How to customize Mac drive icons

-- With the image copied to the system clipboard, right-click the storage device icon on your Mac’s desktop for which you want to change the icon, then choose the Get Info option from the popup menu or press Command (⌘) + I on the keyboard.
+5) With the image copied to the system clipboard, right-click the storage device icon on your Mac’s desktop for which you want to change the icon, then choose the Get Info option from the popup menu or press Command + I on the keyboard.

 And that’s how you customize Mac drive icons, girls and boys!
 You can close the Get Info and Preview windows.

-A word of advice: Don’t just drag that image file you found online and drop it on the selected drive’s mini-icon in the Get Info window because doing so will actually swap the drive and image file icons, not replace the drive icon with your custom image.
+Don’t just drag that image file you found online and drop it on the selected drive’s mini-icon in the Get Info window because doing so will actually swap the drive and image file icons, not replace the drive icon with your custom image.

 Automating image conversion to ICNS